 SECTION 4.
 It shall be the duty of this Diocese, and of the Parishes, Missions and other ecclesiastical organizations therein, each through its treasurer or other proper official, to inform The Church Pension Fund of salaries and other compensation paid to clergy and eligible lay employees by said Diocese, Parishes, Missions and other ecclesiastical organizations for services rendered, currently or in the past, prior to their becoming beneficiaries of said Fund, and changes in such salaries and other compensation as they occur; and to pay promptly at the source to The Church Pension Fund the pension assessments required thereon under the Canon of the Episcopal Church and in accordance with the Rules of said Fund.
 The Diocese is to pay to The Church Pension Fund the Pension Fund premiums of those employees directly employed by the Diocese.

 SECTION 5.
-It shall be the duty of all clergy and eligible lay employees canonically resident in or serving in this Diocese to inform The Church Pension Fund promptly of such facts, as dates of birth, or ordination or reception, of marriage, births of children, deaths, and changes in cures or salaries, as may be necessary for its proper administration and to cooperate with said Fund in such other ways as may be necessary in order that said Fund may discharge it obligations in accordance with the intention of the General Convention in respect thereto.
+It shall be the duty of all clergy canonically resident in or serving in this Diocese, and of all eligible lay employees serving in this Diocese, to inform The Church Pension Fund promptly of such facts, as dates of birth, or ordination or reception, of marriage, births of children, deaths, and changes in cures or salaries, as may be necessary for its proper administration and to cooperate with said Fund in such other ways as may be necessary in order that said Fund may discharge it obligations in accordance with the intention of the General Convention in respect thereto.

 Life Insurance, Dental, and Medical Benefits